turingschool/mod-0-curriculum/session2/index.md

   <p>When you run <code>git init</code>, a directory called <code>.git</code> is created inside of that folder.
 You can't see this folder using the <code>ls</code> command since it's a hidden folder.
 Everything that starts with "." is hidden.
 Instead, you can run <code>ls -a</code> which will display all hidden and visible files and directories.</p>
   <p>In a Git initialized directory, you'll see a <code>.git</code> directory.
 To remove git tracking, you would type:</p>
   <code>rm -rf .git</code>
-  <p>This removes the Git directory, and you are no longer using git to track your project.
+  <p>This removes the Git directory, and you are no longer using Git to track your project.
 If you accidentally run <code>git init</code> in your home directory, and start tracking most of the files and directories on your entire computer, then remember to run <code>rm -rf .git</code> from your home directory.
 One way to tell if you've accidentally initialized Git in your home directory is to first go home by running:<code>cd ~</code> and then run: <code>git status</code>.
 If you see files being tracked but not staged for commit, then you need to remove the .git folder as layed out above.
-However, if your terminal returns:<code>fatal: Not a git repository (or any of the parent directories): .git</code>, then you are all good.</p>
+However, if your Terminal outputs:<code>fatal: Not a git repository (or any of the parent directories): .git</code>, then you are all good.</p>
 </div>

 ### 2. Check the Status (<span class="vocab">git status</span>)

-When you want to see what git is tracking and the current status of files, you can use `git status`:
+When you want to see what Git is tracking and the current status of files, you can use `git status`:

 ```
 timo@Tims-MacBook-Pro:~/notes$ git status